THE BIG PICTURE

-This post captures the big picture for this blog.
+This post captures the big picture for this website.

 Each writing prompt plan was designed to help young writers think creatively, organize their ideas and finish their work in a short amount of time.

 My goal is to get kids to write often.
 There is definitely a time to focus on the complete writing process, drafting, writing, revising and editing.
 But that is not my goal here.
 For young children, I think spending too much time on one story, every time, can feel arduous for them.

 These lessons were created to keep writing active and fun.
 They were also designed to help students finish their writing in a short amount of time.

 I want children to be able to complete a short story within a 30-60 minute time period.
 This way they can regularly feel the satisfaction of finishing.

 We write with pen.

 For these lessons, their first draft is their final draft.
 I teach the children ahead of time that if they write something they don’t like, to “simply cross it off with one line and keep going.
 Don’t color a huge storm cloud.”

 The PreK-K page doesn’t have any lines and is good for very early writers who may only write one or two words or sentences.